vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 If doesn't already exist, include a new collum called "STATUS" between the colums "Days"" and "Name event".
 Considering today's date and the "Start date" and "End date" fill it up with "Past", "Ongoing" or "Upcoming"

 List locations with their event counts.

-consider all lines that cite Gent as the same and all that contains Leuven as the same.
-Show me a new list of locations and counts considering this information
+Consider all lines that cite Gent as the same and all that contains Leuven as the same.
+Show me a list of locations and counts considering this information

-make a pie chart from this list
+make a pie chart from this list incluiding percentages and absolute numbers using darkviolet color.

+***Example 2.3***

+I want you to act as an AI writing tutor.
+I will provide you with a documentation I wrote for my course and you need to help improving my writing.
+Your task is to use artificial intelligence tools, such as natural language processing, to give feedback on how the documentation can be improved for clarity.
+You should also use your rhetorical knowledge and experience about effective writing techniques in order to suggest ways to better express thoughts and ideas in written form.Before we start, great me and ask me to share the documentation.
+Once I share the file always finish the interaction asking me what should we review next?

+LOOK FOR FILE EXAMPLE  FILE - [tutorial.md](https://github.com/vibbits/introduction-github/blob/master/tutorials/1_Get_ready_for_the_course/tutorial.md)

+Print only the list of high level session [ANEX THE FILE IN THE PROMPT]

 ## 3. AUDIENCE EXAMPLE: